DHCP relay not working correctly with bridges

 Two things to check:

 1. Does that longer command run if you manually kill off dhcrelay and execute it with the bridges in place?

 2. If you assign the bridge interface itself and put the IP address for the bridge there, and NOT on a bridge member interface, does it work?

 Searching around a bit I don't see any concrete evidence that allowing it to run on bridges would be stable/desirable though.

 If you have a manged switch, which you presumably do since you're using VLANs, you're better off setting the DHCP relay/IP helper server on it instead of the firewall.

-#2 Updated by Sander Peterse almost 3 years ago
+#2 Updated by Sander Peterse about 3 years ago

 I have done some testing as requested.
 The results: